Every young person is different. We need to get to know them to support them effectively.

 - How do they best learn new things?

-The helpful and unhelpful impacts column is where you can record the impacts of those observations on the child and those around them.
+The helpful and unhelpful impacts column is where you can record the impacts of those observations on them and those around them.

-The strategies and adjustments column records what might be in place to support the student and what may help.
+The strategies and adjustments column records what might be in place to support them and what may help.

 The Planning Tool is available for you to access in several languages.
 Follow the link below to learn more.